animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-Therefore, {sdg-name} lets you specify a jar or zip file on import for a `cache`-based Snapshot Service, as follows:
+Therefore, Spring Data for GemFire lets you specify a jar or zip file on import for a `cache`-based Snapshot Service, as follows:

 </div>